National Center for State Courts

 The National Center for State Courts (NCSC) is an independent, non-profit organization focused on improving the administration of justice in the United States and around the world.
 Its efforts are directed by a 27-member board of directors and through the collaborative work with the Conference of Chief Justices, the Conference of State Court Administrators, and other associations of judicial leaders.
 NCSC was founded in 1971 at the urging of U.S. Supreme Court Chief Justice Warren E. Burger.
 It is based in Williamsburg, Virginia.

 Mission

-The National Center for State Courts promotes the rule of law and improves the administration of justice in state courts and courts around the world.
+The National Center for State Courts drives innovation and progress in courts and justice systems by bringing together a community of individuals, leaders, ideas, experiences, knowledge, and perspectives to move courts and communities forward.

 History and founding

 In March 1971, Chief Justice of the United States Supreme Court, Warren E. Burger, called for the creation of a central resource for the state and local courts at the First National Conference of the Judiciary, in Williamsburg, Virginia.
 During the conference, which was attended by U.S. President Richard M. Nixon, U.S. Attorney General John N. Mitchell, and over 400 members of the legal community, Chief Justice Burger said, "The time has come, and I submit that it is here and now at this Conference, to make the initial decision and bring into being some kind of national clearinghouse or center to serve all the states and to cooperate with all agencies seeking to improve justice at every level."
 President Nixon supported the creation of this "national clearinghouse or center" during his keynote address by saying, "today I am endorsing the concept of a suggestion...Chief Justice Burger will make...the establishment of a National Center for State Courts."
 After President Nixon and Chief Justice Burger spoke in favor of a judicial center for state courts, the conference adopted a resolution endorsing the creation of the National Center for State Courts (NCSC).
 The First National Conference on the Judiciary was featured on the front page of The New York Times.
 The conference attracted legal luminaries from across the country.
 The event was chaired by former U.S. Supreme Court Justice Tom C. Clark.
 In inflation-adjusted dollars, the event cost nearly $1 million, which was paid for by a grant from the U.S. Law Enforcement Assistance Administration (LEAA).
 The organization began operations in the headquarters building of the Federal Judicial Center in Washington, D.C. later in 1971.